JPCodes/shoe-distribution/readme.md

 ## Description

-This Ruby app has a front end interface where a user can create clients and stylists.
-The user can also update and delete these entries and assign clients to a stylist.
+This Ruby app has a front end interface where a user can create stores and brands.
+The user can also update and delete these entries and assign brands to a store.

 ## Setup/Installation Requirements